-Overview: Settled by the Hudson's Bay Company in 1845, scenic, nautical Friday Harbor is about 100 miles northwest of Seattle, and as the crow flies, about 15 miles east of Victoria, British Columbia, Canada.
+Settled by the Hudson's Bay Company in 1845, charming, scenic Friday Harbor is about 100 miles northwest of Seattle, and as the crow flies, about 15 miles east of Victoria, British Columbia, Canada.
 It is the hub of the San Juan Islands Archipelago and sits in a breathtaking setting on the eastern shore of San Juan Island.

 Residents enjoy a number of fun events, including a lavender festival, wine barrel tastings, an art market and a farmers' market.
 Westcott Bay Reserve has a 20-acre sculpture garden with more than 100 pieces of art.
 The town also hosts the Friday Harbor Laboratories, a marine biology field station connected with the University of Washington.
 The Whale Museum has an exhibit hall and an adopt-a-whale program, and Island Stage Left is Friday Harbor's premiere theater troupe, offering free open-air Shakespeare events.
 Opportunities for biking and bird watching abound, and Mt.
 Young, the highest public access point on San Juan Island, has a hiking trail and sweeping views of the Salish Sea.
 Orcas and minkes play in the water offshore from Lime Kiln Point State Park.